saroj14-png/saroj14/README.md

 Hello!
-I'm a Front-End Web Engineer from New York.
+I'm a Front-End Web Engineer from California.
 - 👀 I’m interested in front-end development
 - 🌱 I’m currently learning how to write code efficiently
 - 📫 You can reach at sarojani.powar@gmail.com